5 golf swing exercises to improve your long distance game

 - Perform 2-3 sets of 8-12 reps.

-Stiffness in your hips can really impede your swing.
-If you’re right-handed, you generate power from the right glute during your backswing and downswing.
-That’s why you need hip mobility if you want to increase your distance.
+If you’re right-handed, you generate power from your right glute during your backswing and downswing.
+That’s why you need solid hip mobility if you want to increase your distance.

-The leg swing will increase flexibility and mobility in your hips, legs, and lower back.
-This allows you to increase your swing speed without getting injured by hyperextending your joints.
+Leg swings can help increase flexibility and mobility in your hips, legs, and lower back.
+This allows you to increase your swing speed without risking hyperextension of your joints.

 - Keeping your torso straight, swing your left leg forwards and backwards as far as you're able to in one fluid motion.

 - Repeat this for about 10 swings and switch legs.
-Do 3 sets for each leg.
+Do three sets for each leg.